 Looking for realistic things to do in Los Angeles with kids?
-These ideas are both family friendly and fun to do on your next trip to Los Angeles.
+These ideas are both family friendly and fun to do on your next trip to LA.

-You’ll often see travel tips and places to go, even those that are geared for kids.
-But when I’m saying kids, I mean young kids like toddlers and even babies.
-Because we all know what happens when kids feel stretched beyond their limits, especially on vacation.
+You’ll often see travel tips and places to go, even those that are geared toward kids.
+But when I’m saying kids, I mean young kids like toddlers and babies.
+Because we all know what happens when they feel stretched beyond their limits, especially on vacation.

 1. California Science Center

 The California Science Center is first on the list because we go here often.
 Admission is free (you just need to pay for parking).
 They also encourage hands-on learning, from touching starfish to playing with sand and water.

 Toddler rooms are perfect for little ones to play away from rowdy big kids.
 You’ll also see deep-sea divers feeding marine life in a large tank (fun tip: Play “rock, paper, scissors” with the divers!), and the famous Space Shuttle Endeavor.

 Free ebook: Want simple tweaks to stop feeling overwhelmed and start managing your time?
 Get my ebook, Time Management Strategies for the Overwhelmed Mom below—at no cost to you!
 You’ll also get my newsletters, which parents say they LOVE:

 “Wow Nina, you always hit the spot in your reflections, putting into words exactly what I’m learning in my life and confirming it.
 Thanks for that!” -Doreen D.

 My kids love Kidspace, a children’s museum in Pasadena that’s both indoors and out.
 Everything about the museum is hands-on, from painting with water to walking in the water (bring water-safe shoes!) to examining live worms.
 Come early, as it can get crowded even around noon.

 3. The Getty Center